l7mp/stunner/docs/AUTH.md

    recent dataplane configuration.
-This makes sure that whenever you modify the STUNner Gateway API configuration (say, switch from `static` authentication to `ephemeral`), your clients will always receive an ICE config that reflects these changes (that is, the username/password pair will provide a time-windowed credential).
+This makes sure that whenever you modify the STUNner Gateway API configuration (say, switch from `static` authentication to `ephemeral`), your clients will always receive an ICE config that reflects these changes (that is, the username/password pair will provide a time-windowed ephemeral credential).

    For instance, the below will query the STUnner auth service, which is by default available at the URL `http://stunner-auth.stunner-system:8088`, for a valid ICE config.